tezos/tezos-mirror/docs/introduction/support.rst

 - There is a *#tezos* IRC channel on *freenode* that is reserved for technical discussions and is always very active.
 - There is a matrix channel *Tezos* that you can join `here <https://riot.im/app/#/room/#tezos:matrix.org>`_.

+For anything baking related, there is a dedicated Slack channel, https://tezos-baking.slack.com.
+If you don't have access to the Tezos Baking Slack, send an e-mail to `joinslack@tezos-kiln.org <mailto:joinslack@tezos-kiln.org>`_ to join this channel.